AN ASSOCIATION OF OLD-CATHOLIC CHRISTIANS

 OCC Member Privileges:

-OCC Membership provides 1) Recognition as Old-Catholic by the Old Catholic Confederation, 2) Legal permission granted to use the registered Trademark "Old Catholic" through affiliation and term of membership, 3) Ministry and mission opportunities within the OCC and the worldwide Anglican Communion, 4) Eligibility for OCC Ecclesiastical Endorsement in the U.S. Armed Forces as a Commissioned Officer (active duty or reserves) in the Chaplain's Corp, 5) Special Invitations to national events, Ecumenical Eucharistic concelebrations, conferences, workshops and courses on Old-Catholic theology, liturgy, canon law, church history and retreats at St. Willibrord Priory, 6) Fellowship with other American Old-Catholics, 7) Privileges at St. Willibrord Priory, the spiritual center of Old-Catholics in the United States and 8) Prayerful remembrance at the Oratory Altar by the priests of St. Willibrord Priory.
+OCC Membership provides 1) Recognition as Old-Catholic by the Old Catholic Confederation, 2) Legal permission granted to use the registered Trademark "Old Catholic" through affiliation and term of membership, 3) Ministry and mission opportunities within the OCC and the worldwide Anglican Communion for qualified members, 4) Eligibility for OCC Ecclesiastical Endorsement in the U.S. Armed Forces as a Commissioned Officer (active duty or reserves) in the Chaplain's Corp for qualified clergy, 5) Special Invitations to national events, Ecumenical Eucharistic concelebrations, conferences, workshops and courses on Old-Catholic theology, liturgy, canon law, church history and retreats at St. Willibrord Priory, 6) Fellowship with other American Old-Catholics, 7) Privileges at St. Willibrord Priory, the spiritual center of Old-Catholics in the United States and 8) Prayerful remembrance at the Oratory Altar by the priests of St. Willibrord Priory.

 Dioceses, Parishes, Religious Orders and Fellowships are sent a Diploma of Canonical Recognition.